Frequently Asked Questions

 RFID Information will be coming soon!
 Stay tuned.

 WRISTBANDS ARE NOT TO BE REMOVED.
 If a wristband is removed prior to the end of the festival, that individual will not be allowed re-entry.
 Wristbands must stay on the person at all times during the entirety of the festival weekend.
 No entry will be given to someone with a wristband that has been cut or tampered with.
 Wristbands are non-transferrable.

 Who do I contact if I have a question about my ticket purchase?

-If you have a question about the festival itself, email email@example.com.
+Please email firstname.lastname@example.org and submit your inquiry.
 NO REFUNDS ON FESTIVAL TICKETS.

 What happens if my wristband comes off?

 Your wristband will not come off unless you take it off.
 It is a cloth material with a locking mechanism that ensures it will stay on your wrist until you cut it off.
 If you happen to remove your wristband, you will need to purchase a new ticket in order to be given a new wristband.

 As long as you are wearing your wristband, you can come and go as you please!
 (Any wristbands that are tampered with and/or cut will be refused entry at the gate.)